 G protein-coupled receptors (GPCR) sense molecules outside the cell and activate inside signal transduction pathways and, ultimately, cellular responses.
 GPCRs have been linked to many normal and disease-related biological conditions.
 In fact, up to 60 percent of modern medicinal drugs affect this class of receptor target. *

 Our retinas are astoundingly complex.
 They accomplish much signal processing well before any image information passes to our brain's visual cortex (edge detection and movement, as examples).
 The order of the neuron layers seems to be at odds with intuition.
 Light, when it finally reaches the retina after first entering through our pupil, must pass through multiple layers of neurons before ever striking the retinal target - the rod (green) and cone (orange) photo receptors that make up the last layer.
+There are explanations for this arrangement, nonetheless, it's an evolutionary curiosity.

 GABA is a "stop" neurotransmitter.
 It's action is primarily inhibitory.
 For example, it can help keep us from feeling overstimulated.
 Drugs that calm us down, like the benzodiazapines (e.g. Valium & Librium), bind to and activate GABA receptors.
 GABA Dreamtime shows the primary GABA receptors in action.
 Below is the Manual Digital group exhibition at Levy Art + Architecture's gallery – space.151.
 On the far wall of the gallery are three limited edition prints: Serotonin, GABA Bottom of a Dream, and Alpha Helix which shows the beautiful helical structure of the G-protein-coupled receptors.